MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 ## Virtual network integration

 A mission-critical application will typically encompass requirements for integration with other applications or dependent systems, which could be hosted on Azure, another public cloud, or on-premises data centers.
 This application integration can be accomplished using public-facing endpoints and the internet, or private networks through network-level integration.
-Ultimately, the method by which application integration is achieved will have a significant impact on the security, performance, and reliability of the solution, as well as strongly impacting design decisions within other design areas.
+Ultimately, the method by which application integration is achieved will have a significant impact on the security, performance, and reliability of the solution, and strongly impacting design decisions within other design areas.

 A mission-critical application can be deployed within one of three overarching network configurations, which determines how application integration can occur at a network level.